18F/handbook/_pages/policies/detailing-and-offboarding-policies/assignee-detail.md

 ## Details/Assignments in from external agencies

-### Can staff from other federal agencies detail into or be assigned into 18F?
+### Can staff from other federal agencies detail into or be assigned into TTS?

 Yes.
 Staff from other agencies can join our team for a specific period of time to work on projects that will ultimately benefit the external agency.  **Project leads must inform chapter directors of the request at the earliest stages**.
-This kind of arrangement can be done on a **reimbursable basis**, where 18F pays for the detailee’s salary and benefits, or on a **non-reimbursable basis** where 18F does not pay the other agency back.  **Assignees** are Details that do not require a Memorandum of Agreement (MOA).
-For example, team members temporarily joing 18F from from [USDS](https://www.whitehouse.gov/participate/united-states-digital-service) are generally brought over as Assignees.
+This kind of arrangement can be done on a **reimbursable basis**, where TTS pays for the detailee’s salary and benefits, or on a **non-reimbursable basis** where TTS does not pay the other agency back.  **Assignees** are Details that do not require a Memorandum of Agreement (MOA).
+For example, team members temporarily joing TTS from from [USDS](https://www.whitehouse.gov/participate/united-states-digital-service) are generally brought over as Assignees.

-For **non-reimbursable details**, the lending agency must provide a memo of justification demonstrating that the work performed by the detailee (while with 18F) will ultimately benefit the lending agency.
+For **non-reimbursable details**, the lending agency must provide a memo of justification demonstrating that the work performed by the detailee (while with TTS) will ultimately benefit the lending agency.

 In both cases, staff detailing in will need to devote 100 percent of their time to the project they’re assigned over the length of the detail.